zeek/zeek/scripts/base/frameworks/notice/main.zeek.rst

    Local system sendmail program.

-   Note that this is overridden by the BroControl SendMail option.
+   Note that this is overridden by the ZeekControl SendMail option.

 Redefinable Options
 ###################